thewca/statistics/client/README.md

 `docker run -d -p 3000:3000 --name statistics-client user/statistics-client:latest`

 The `-d` part means "detached", so you'll have to stop by killing the process running on port 3000.

+## Deploy

+Deploy is made using GH Actions.